jungyongji/PredCMB/README.md

 ## Example output ##

 The output file provides a comprehensive overview of predicted metabolite changes based on microbial gene family abundance.
 Each entry includes the KEGG compound identity (metabolite_KEGG_ID), the name of the metabolite (metabolite_name), its class (metabolite_class_name), the z-value indicating the magnitude and direction of change (metabolite_z_value), and statistical significance measures (p-value and adjusted p-value).
+The table below represents the results from the .tsv file in a tabular format.

 | metabolite_KEGG_ID | metabolite_name              | metabolite_class_name                       | metabolite_z_value | statistics | metabolite_p-value | metabolite_adjusted_p-value |